 Remedies

 The ELRC can award reinstatement with back pay, compensation in lieu of reinstatement, damages for breach of contract, payment of outstanding wages and benefits, and compensation for injury to dignity.
-Punitive damages are available in cases of egregious employer conduct.
+Punitive damages are available in cases of egregious employer conduct, though they are reserved for conduct that goes beyond an ordinary unfair dismissal to something more deliberately oppressive.
+A claimant’s prayer for relief should be tailored to which of these remedies actually fits the facts, since reinstatement is rarely appropriate where the employment relationship has broken down irretrievably, and the Court is more likely to award compensation in lieu in those circumstances regardless of what the claimant initially sought.

 Facing an employment dispute?
 Contact Clay & Associates Advocates for advice on your position.
 Book a Consultation